RemyaQburst/LocationFinder/README.md

 # LocationFinder
-Plots your location on a map.
+Sample application that plots your current location on a map using AngularJS, have used angular translate for switching languages.